orgvue2/orgvue-basic/chapter05/pinning.md

 3) Access saved reports from this drop down

-For advanced ways of sharing reports go to [support.orgvue.com](support.orgvue.com
+**For advanced ways of sharing reports go to [support.orgvue.com](support.orgvue.com)**

+All Pinned reports are stored in a ‘Reports’ section on the OrgVue Home screen.
+You can directly open the Pinned report from there.